ezramemphis/Guitar-Master/README.md

 So now with this little script, we make our buttons using javascript, which is a little less straight forward than using straight HTML, but it makes the opportunities to scale the project so high.

+# Recap - Struggles & Setbacks

+Overall this project was really fun to work on.
+I've had this idea since even the beginning of being here at Berklee, just a really cool tool that with a little more polishing I could definitely see people using to actually practice.

+Honestly my biggest struggles were just trying to figure out why the javascript was not communicating with the HTML.
+Setting up the HTML was simple enough, and editing the CSS was pretty simple because you can see all the changes being doing as you change it and save.
+With javascript, it was just about being maticulous, closely following resources, and hoping that it all worked together seemlessly.
+And little by little as I began to understand the language a little more it became easier to do simple things

+There is still so much that I want to do with this project, and I can tell that this project is going to follow me for a good bit until I do something cool with it.
+So we'll have to see where it all goes.

 ## Sources and Guides to Do This

 ### Javascript